kirbysayshi/proustiary/README.md

 Development
 -----------

-Clone the repo, copy `local-dist.json` to `local.json`, then signup for a Twilio account and insert your SID and Auth Token from https://www.twilio.com/user/account/ into `local.json`.
+Clone the repo, copy `local-dist.json` to `local.json`, create a database folder `db`, then signup for a Twilio account and insert your SID and Auth Token from https://www.twilio.com/user/account/ into `local.json`.
 Also include your Twilio phone number for the `twilioNumber` field, including the leading `+`.
 For the US this looks like: `+17183069842`.

 You'll likely want your server to be reachable by Twilio, so fire up ngrok: